mladenivkovic/mesh-hydro/README.md

 Requirements
 ----------------------

-A good old C compiler.
+- A good old C compiler.
 Code is written in C11 standard.
 I only tested it with `gcc 8.3.0` though.
-GNU make to compile without much hassle.
-The Makefile is set up for GCC. python 3 with numpy and matplotlib for plotting.
-Default LaTeX to create the TeX files.
+- GNU make to compile without much hassle.
+The Makefile is set up for GCC.
+- python 3 with numpy and matplotlib for plotting.
+- LaTeX to create the TeX files.
+I hardcod the `pdflatex` command in the scripts.